pearofducks/vuex-use-fields/README.md

 ## use

-To set up the store helpers, and give this plugin a refernce to the store:
+To set up the store helpers, and give this plugin a reference to the store:

 ```js
 import { setupStore, getField, setField } from 'vuex-use-fields'